-Photorefractive keratectomy, also known as PRK, is LASIK’s predecessor and is still performed today as an alternative.
-Instead of accessing the corneal tissue by making a flap (a critical step in LASIK eye surgery), our doctors will remove the outer skin of the cornea and apply the laser directly to the cornea’s surface.
+Photorefractive keratectomy, also known as PRK, is All Laser LASIK’s predecessor and is still performed today as an alternative.
+Instead of accessing the corneal tissue by making a flap (a critical step in All Laser LASIK eye surgery), our doctors will remove the outer skin of the cornea and apply the laser directly to the cornea’s surface.

 PRK has helped many individuals who struggle with nearsightedness, farsightedness and astigmatism to achieve clearer vision and independence from glasses or contact lenses.
-If you’d like to learn more about this LASIK alternative, contact the Los Angeles-based surgeons of Laser Eye Center.
+If you’d like to learn more about this All Laser LASIK alternative, contact our Los Angeles-based surgeons of Laser Eye Center.

 Our team meets with each PRK candidate to explain the procedure and its possible risks in greater detail, as well as answer any questions.

-To begin PRK, the eye surgeon removes the thin layer of skin protecting the cornea (called the epithelium).
-The surgeon then uses a laser to reshape the underlying corneal tissue, which allows light to properly enter the eye and improve vision.
+To begin PRK, our eye surgeon removes the thin layer of skin protecting the cornea (called the epithelium).
+We then use a laser to reshape the underlying corneal tissue, which allows light to properly enter the eye and improve vision.
 After laser treatment, the cornea is covered with a bandage contact lens.
 The epithelial cells grow back within a few days, at which point the contact lens is removed.